 The gold standard for European travel.
 Air France combines a stylish and private new suite with exceptional dining, making it the top choice in the alliance.

 Air France’s Business Class stands out with its elegant cabin design and spacious seating.
-Brand new 2-meter (6’5”) lie-flat seats are currently being deployed throughout its long-haul network.
+Brand new 2-meter (6’5”) lie-flat seats are being deployed across its long-haul network, with a further 18 Boeing 777-300ERs now confirmed for the Safran Versa retrofit.
 The French cuisine-inspired menu and fine wine selection are consistently praised by experts.
+A major 2026 perk: free Starlink Wi-Fi is rolling out fleet-wide for Flying Blue members, with full coverage expected by end of 2026.

 Lounge Experience: The ambiance of the lounge at Charles de Gaulle Airport (CDG) reflects a modern, chic French elegance.
 It’s a calm and inviting space with high-quality dining options, including a Clarins spa for pre-flight treatments.
-On the not as bright side, cheap plastics find their way into premium cabins and they never, ever look good.
+Air France was named Best Airline in Western Europe at the Skytrax 2025 Awards and ranked 8th globally.

 2. Delta Air Lines